RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 ![Screenshot 2024-031331 000538](https://github.com/TanzeemHasan/neocortexapi/assets/110496336/8368a405-0900-4516-973c-91a3e6882852)

-On the right side we can see the images generated from the binarized file of the input training image, on the left we have the sdr representation by SpatialPooler after feeding the training image.
+On the right side the images generated from the binarized file of the input training image can be seen, on the left is the sdr representation by SpatialPooler after feeding the training image.

 #### Example representing Overlap(Intersection),Difference and Union for Alphabet T and Neumeric 3 in Bitmap after computing in spatial pooler:

-Here we can see the Alphabet T and Neumeric 3
+Here the Alphabet T and Neumeric 3 can be seen

 ![Screenshot 2024-03-22 000510](https://github.com/TanzeemHasan/neocortexapi/assets/110496336/4922914d-5bc9-4a6e-9d1b-6e79f2706928)